Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Salted rice ball from 7-Eleven in a clear package with Japanese text.
 The rice ball is plain and triangular in shape.

-Family Mart: This year they released a line of vegan-friendly items.
 I tried the soy meat & kale wrap and tiramisu.
-The kale wrap was good but small.
+The kale wrap was fine but small.
 The tiramisu was so good!

 Vegan tiramisu from Family Mart with Japanese text on the packaging.
 The dessert is labeled with the price and allergen information, indicating it contains wheat.